pretf/example-project/README.md

   * Runs often so it checks every directory often enough.
   * Directories are skipped when there are active deployments in pull requests.

+/plan
+    for each changed stack:
+        create github deployment for this pr + stack clear other github deployments from this pr delete all artifacts from this pr
+    for each changed stack:
+        create terraform plan and store as artifact

+/apply
+    for each github deployment from this pr: download tfplan artifact
+        terraform apply tfplan
+        complete github deployment